Background

 He says to them, you can conceptualize yourself through my gaze.
 You can see yourself idealized and loved unconditionally and accepted through my eyes.
 Look at my eyes, says the narcissist, and I will mirror you, but I will mirror you the way you've always wanted to be.
 I'll mirror you the way a loving, functional mother, good enough mother mirrors.

-So the narcissist force advertises, he says, I can be a good enough mother to you.
+So the narcissist false advertises, he says, I can be a good enough mother to you.
 I can idealize you.
 I can energize you to explore the world safely.
 I can be a secure base.
 I can offer you the wall of mirrors effect.

 The narcissist cannot offer this to his partner or intimate partner.
 He cannot mentalize her.
 He cannot have an object relations with her.
 He cannot perceive the partner as separate, external with our own mind and states of mind.
+And emotions and cognitions and hopes and dreams and wishes, he cannot perceive this.

 As far as the narcissist is concerned, she is a figment, a figment of his imagination, an internal object in his mind.
 It's a manipulative game within his mind.
 It's all self-contained.